stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 2. Click the Assemble button.
 You can check for any assembler errors in the message box at the bottom of the page.
 3. Click the Run button to run the program.

-The state of the registers after the program runs is shown in the righthand column.
-To see the state of the system RAM, tick the Monitor option located just below the text area.
+It shows the state of the registers after the program runs in the righthand column.
+To see the state of the system RAM, tick the Monitor option located below the text area.

 ### Operations for setting and clearing the Processor Status register flags

 Some of the Processor Status register flags can be set and/or cleared by the programmer.
-This is generally only useful in specific situations, such as when performing addition or subtraction, or when handling an interrupt.
-For the sake of completeness I have included the operations for setting and clearing the Decimal Mode flag.
-(Recall that the CPU in the NES does not support the binary coded decimal mode.)
+This is generally only useful in specific situations.
+Examples include addition and subtraction, and when handling an interrupt.
+I have included the operations for setting and clearing the Decimal Mode flag.
+But recall that the CPU in the NES does not support that mode.

 ::: opcode